RicZhou-MS/APIM-AOAI-Proxy/README.md

 ### SQL Database

 - login the SQL Database we just created via SSMS, and execute [SQL script](DBScript/aoaieventdb.sql) to create table schema.
-- There is partial of model pricing rate information provisioned into tabel **AoaiTokenRate**, you can update or provision your own version according to your model name and corresponding price.
+- There is partial of model pricing rate information provisioned into table _**AoaiTokenRate**_, you can update or provision your own version according to your model name and corresponding price.

 ### Event Hub